Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 If during your trip to Rome you want to attend live the weekly Papal Audience at the Vatican but you don't want to waste time waiting in line, make sure you have a place by buying your ticket online in advance.

-The Wednesday papal audience is free, but to attend it is necessary to obtain a ticket at the Vatican and pick it up in person in Rome.
+The Wednesday Papal Audience is free, but to attend it is necessary to get a ticket at the Vatican and pick it up in person in Rome.
 As places are limited and demand is very high, it is very difficult to get a ticket and unfortunately many people are left out due to lack of space.

-When you arrive at St. Peter's Square you can access with peace of mind from the hand of a tour guide who will help you get a good place just before the papal audience begins.
+When you arrive at St. Peter's Square you will be given a tour guide who will help you get a good spot just before the papal audience begins.

 Why I like this option: it is the easiest way to secure your ticket and get a seat in St. Peter's Square at a reasonable price.